gulinan/mat244e/_sources/labs/Week_00/index.md

 You can go further and host your Voila applications on [`HEROKU`](https://www.heroku.com/) by following the instructions given in [here](https://pythonforundergradengineers.com/deploy-jupyter-notebook-voila-heroku.html).

-Starting from Week 07, I started to include [`session_info`](https://pypi.org/project/session-info/) so that you can better understand the packages and packages version I used for each session.
+Starting from Week 07, I started to include [`session_info`](https://pypi.org/project/session-info/) so that you can better understand the packages and package versions I used for each session.